 And for a less expensive three-wheel option, Robinson recommends the Rollerblade RB110, which she calls “one of the most affordable three-wheel skate setups, perfect for urban skating.”

 Robinson says that this pair of Powerslide Swells have also been “growing in popularity,” in part because of their “fun, bright colors.”
 She notes that these work particularly well for those with narrow feet, and that while they are on the stiffer side (which means they’re better for performance, but more challenging for beginners, who often prefer something softer) her store has seen beginners try these with success.
 “It helps that they come with a brake — and that their large wheels are capable of of rolling over debris and rough pavement more easily than other, smaller four wheel designs,” she says.

 Best city skates

-“City skates are for not-ideal surfaces,” Shulgan says, when a skater would be making “a lot of stops, maneuvers, some jumps, and so on.”
-For city skating, Shulgan recommends skates with “strong foot support (especially ankle support),” a shorter frame with 80 mm wheels, and skates that “bounce well” and have a heel anti-shock system that will help you feel more comfortable while maneuvering hard surfaces.
-He recommends FR 1 inline skates as a good example of city skates.
-Long also recommends the FR1 inline skates, saying, “The boot on this skate is very rigid and supportive.
-With a harder shell skate, the boot is a lot more effective in helping you balance on top of the frame, and also allows the skate to move more precisely with the movements of your foot.”
+“City skates are designed to work on not-ideal surfaces,” Shulgan says.
+For city skating, Shulgan recommends skates with “strong foot support (especially ankle support),” a shorter frame with 80 mm wheels, and skates that “bounce well” and have an anti-shock system that will help you feel more comfortable while maneuvering hard surfaces and making short stops.
+FR 1 inline skates, he says, are a particularly good pair for city terrains.
+Long also recommends the FR1 inlines, saying, “The boot on this skate is very rigid and supportive.
+The harder boot means the skate will be more effective in helping you balance, and also allows the skate to move more precisely with the movements of your foot.”